 Not to worry!
 New legislation requires students and parents to complete their FAFSAs using the prior year tax information.
 For example, for the 2024-2025 FAFSA, families should use 2022 tax information.

 Financial aid can come from numerous sources — federal or state government, private agencies, and Wells College itself.
 Types of financial aid include gift aid, which doesn’t have to be repaid, and self-help aid, which are loans that you pay back yourself or through work-study.
 The amount of financial aid is based on your financial need, and aid packages differ for every student.

 New York State TAP Code: #1050

-For new applicants to Wells College, you must be accepted for admission before an aid award letter will be sent to you.
-All students must have a processed FAFSA on file in order to receive an aid award letter.
+For new applicants to Wells College, you must be accepted for admission before a financial aid offer will be sent to you.
+All students must have a processed FAFSA on file in order to receive a financial aid offer.
 Accepted new students will be notified beginning mid-December and returning students will be notified by mid-June.